populationgenomics/ourdna-browser/README.md

 source .env

-create tf-state bucket
+create tf-remote-state bucket on GCP

-make tf-init
+make tf-init (will ask for the bucket name)

 make config